brightcove/brightcove-player-sdk-ios/README.md

 View Strategy
 -------------
+**NOTE:** *Using a view strategy block is no longer recommended, as this functionality may be removed in a future release.*

 `BCOVPlaybackController` objects are constructed with a **view strategy**, which allows you, as the client of the SDK, to define the exact UIView object that is returned from the playback controller's `view` property.
 This is important when using plugins that affect the playback controller's view, such as an advertising plugin that overlays the video view with an ad view.
 Imagine trying to integrate custom controls with such a plugin: normally, custom controls are just regular UIView objects in the view hierarchy that float above the playback controller's video view.
 But with an advertising plugin, you generally want the ads to float over your custom controls.
 How to accomplish this without having in-depth knowledge of the structure of the playback controller's view hierarchy?
 The solution is to construct a view strategy that composes the video view, your custom controls, and the advertising view in a hierarchy of your choosing.
 The playback controller will call this view strategy the first time you access its `view` property.
 The final UIView object returned from the strategy will serve as its view permanently (until the controller is destroyed).

 Many apps will have no need to create a view strategy, and can simply pass `nil` when creating a new playback controller.
 This will create a standard video view in the playback controller.
 However, for apps that do need the control offered by a view strategy, we provide a more detailed explanation here.